sultan-hassan/CosmoGemma/README.md

 # CosmoGemma: Enhancing Research Productivity in Cosmology using Gemma

 This repository contains all codes/data used to develop CosmoGemma, which is a project as a part of KaggleX Fellowship Program (Cohort 4): https://www.kaggle.com/kagglex.
-For more details, please refer to this blog on linkedin: https://www.linkedin.com/pulse/cosmogemma-enhancing-research-productivity-cosmology-gemma-hassan-tqmuf/
+For more details, please refer to this blog on CosmoGemma Development: https://www.linkedin.com/pulse/cosmogemma-enhancing-research-productivity-cosmology-gemma-hassan-tqmuf/

 ## What is CosmoGemma?